Jacob-Sprague/Pulse-Secure-Removal-Script/README.md

 ## Development Process

 This script was developed iteratively to solve a real enterprise deployment challenge.
-Initial versions of this script were tested and refined based on failures encountered across 30+ production workstations, with each version addressing specific edge cases like ActiveX controls, hung uninstallers, and orphaned registry entries.
+Initial versions of this script were tested and refined based on errors encountered across 50+ production workstations, with each version addressing specific edge cases like ActiveX controls, hung uninstallers, and orphaned registry entries.
 After 4 versions, it is able to be run back to back without error, successfully removing Pulse Secure on each run.